 Name and Form:

 Date:

 Concern raised by:

 Reason for concern:

-Reason for Concern.
+neason for concern.

 Immediate action to be taken:

+initiediate action to be taken.

 Detail of follow-up with dates:

 Appendix 4b

 CHILD PROTECTION RECORD - Report of a Concern

 Date of record:

 Date of incident:

 Name of referrer: Role of referrer:

 Child name: Year Group / class:

 Details of concern: use body map if appropriate (with advice of Designated Lead) use initials for other children / young people involved, unless there is a specific need to name them in full contemporaneous notes, if taken, may be attached to this form

 Reported to: Role of person reported to:

 Signed: